A Step-by-Step Guide to Automated Power Line Vegetation Analysis

 - Confirm asset segmentation and classification accuracy

-Note: Risk zones and fall-risk trees are not shown in the viewer—they appear in the report.
+Risk zones and fall-risk trees appear in the downloadable report rather than the viewer.

 - Clearance violations by corridor and severity